-Last week, I wrote a short guide on how to get the current year in PHP.
-Today, I am going to show you how to get next year’s date using PHP.
+In this tutorial, we are going to show you how to get next year’s date using PHP.

 //Instantiate the DateTime object. $now = new DateTime(); //You can get next year's date by using the //DateTime::add function and DateInterval $nextYearDT = $now->add(new DateInterval('P1Y')); //Retrive the date in a YYYY-MM-DD format. $nextYear = $nextYearDT->format('Y-m-d'); //var_dump the result. var_dump($nextYear);

-In the PHP code above, we:
+In the PHP code above:

-- Created a new DateTime object.
+- We created a new DateTime object.

 //Get the date in a YYYY format. $nextYear = $nextYearDT->format('Y');

-This will result in “2020” being printed out.
+This will result in “2023”.

 If you want to get next year’s date using PHP’s date and strtotime functions, then you can try the following example: